How I turned an ordinary sweatshirt into a tunic.

 Clip curved seam allowance, being careful not to clip into the stitching.
 At center front, cut along the center marked line and trim the seam allowance.
 Do not clip into the stitching.

 STEP 6: FINISHING NECKLINE

 Turn facing to the inside of the sweatshirt and press.

 Understitch the facing seam allowance around the neckline but not at the "V" portion.
-For a video on how to understitch, click here.
+For a tutorial on how to understitch, click the link.

 Turn facing to inside the sweatshirt, press and topstitch close to the edge around the neckline.
-Learn how to topstitch (edgestitch) here.
+Learn how to topstitch (edgestitch) by clicking the link.

 STEP 7: MAKING CUFFS

 Pin and stitch bias tape along the ends of the sleeves.

 Cut fabric 6" (height) by the width of folded sleeve time two plus 1/2".
 Example if width of bottom edge of folded sleeve measures 7".
 You will need 7" + 7" + 1/2 = 14 1/2".
 So the fabric you would cut will be 6" by 14 1/2".

 With right sides together, stitch short ends together using a 1/4" seam allowance., Press seam open.